jcfr/SlicerQuickModelAlign/README.md

 - Inspect results:

 ## Visualize and Analyze results
-There are 3 display modes to visualize and analyze the comparison results
+There are 3 display modes available to visualize and analyze the comparison results
 ### 1. Normal Mode (Default)

 The advantage of this mode is that it allows the most simple visualization of the aligned models.